clydeio/clydeio/BUTLER.md

   ```
   Errors:
   - `404` if the specified entity does not exists.
+  - `409` if the specified filter has consumer configurations attached to it.
+> We can not delete filters that have consumer's configurations attached.

 #### Filter's consumer configuration

+Consumers can have specific configurations applied on each filter.
+Next operations allows to see those concrete consumer's configurations.

+> To create, update are delete configurations see operations: `/consumers/{idConsumer}/consumerconfig`.

 ##### `[GET] /filters/{idFilter}/consumerconfig`
 - `[GET] /filters/{idFilter}/consumerconfig`: Returns an array with all the specific filter configurations of consumers (empty if there is no one configured).
 See `/filters/{idFilter}/consumerconfig/{idConsumer}` to see the `consumerconfig` structure.